 Leadership Challenges is a Wiltshire-based social enterprise that uses adventure to inspire leadership.
-We are delighted that they have launched e2e Challenge, its third and most difficult fundraising challenge yet: 20 cyclists will tackle 400 kilometres of tough off-road terrain between the epicentres of the two earthquakes during October 2017.
-The route will pass through the central hills of Nepal, traversing some of the areas worst hit by the 2015 earthquakes.
-As well as facing a tough physical challenge, the cyclists will be directly exposed to the aftermath of the earthquakes and the appalling conditions in which many villagers are still living.
+In October/November 2017 and together with YYY Foundation they took 11 cyclists to Nepal to tackle 400 kilometres of tough off-road terrain between the epicentres of the two earthquakes .
+The route passed through the central hills of Nepal, traversing some of the areas worst hit by the 2015 earthquakes.
+As well as facing a tough physical challenge, the cyclists were directly exposed to the aftermath of the earthquakes and the appalling conditions in which many villagers are still living.

 Why e2e Challenge?